 No two TBIs are the same, and many require specialized care and rehabilitation services.
 People who believe they may have sustained a minor TBI like a concussion should be aware that often new symptoms develop in the weeks following the accident.
 These new symptoms should not be disregarded and should be addressed by a healthcare professional.

-Contacting a skilled New Port Richey brain injury lawyer can help you get the treatment you need while also helping you to litigate your TBI case.
-An attorney who focuses on TBI law will be able to look out for your best interests.
-Contact the Dolman Law Group Accident Injury Lawyers, PA today for a free initial consultation.
-You can reach us in one of these 3 ways:
+Contacting a skilled brain injury lawyer can help you get the treatment you need while also helping you to litigate your TBI case.
+An attorney who focuses on traumatic brain injuries will be able to look out for your best interests.
+Contact the Dolman Law Group Accident Injury Lawyers, PA today for a free initial consultation by calling (727) 451-6900 or by completing our online contact form.